The tiny Mediterranean island of Malta is becoming one of Europe’s hottest holiday destinations that’s perfect for every type of traveller.

 Nightlife in St. Julian’s – for the best and busiest nightlife on the island, the village of St. Julian’s is lined with plenty of restaurants, bars and clubs.

-Other recommended places to visit include: The three cities of Vittoriosa, Senglea and Cospicua, the Silent City of Mdina, and many Game of Thrones shooting locations (the famous Azure Window on Gozo sadly no longer exists).
+Other recommended places to visit include: The three cities of Vittoriosa, Senglea and Cospicua, the Silent City of Mdina, the Meridiana Wine Estate that celebrate Malta’s unique wine-making, and many Game of Thrones shooting locations (the famous Azure Window sadly no longer exists).

 Malta Travel Advice